arkui-x/docs/en/application-dev/tutorial/how-to-use-napi-on-android.md

 The ArkCompiler protects JS object threads.
 Improper use may cause an application crash.
 Observe the following rules:

-* The N-APIs can be used only by JS threads.
+* Node-API can be used only by JS threads.
-* The Native API input parameter **env** is bound to the thread and cannot be used across threads.
-The JS object created by a Native API can be used only in the thread, in which the object is created, that is, the JS object is bound to the **env** of the thread.
+* The native API input parameter **env** is bound to the thread and cannot be used across threads.
+The JS object created by a native API can be used only in the thread, in which the object is created, that is, the JS object is bound to the **env** of the thread.

 ### Header File Import